biggerboat/Backbone-Project-Template/README.md

 * ```grunt deploy:production``` Just like ```deploy:staging```, but without uploading it to a folder with a date and time.
 You can configure different settings for production than those that you use for staging.

+## Compass
+For compiling the scss files, you need at least [Compass](http://compass-style.org/install/) to be installed together with [Compass H5bp](https://github.com/sporkd/compass-h5bp).
+Please refer to these resources for instructions on how to install these.

 ## Support
 Feel free to create a [new issue](https://github.com/PaulTondeur/navigator-injector-backbone-command-setup/issues/new) for all your questions, issues or feature requests.